sailthru/sailthru-magento-extension/README.md

 ## Installation
+*Note: After installation, you will need to login, clear cache, and then re-login.*

-### Magento Marketplace
+### Magento Connect
 You can [download the plugin from Magento Connect.](https://www.magentocommerce.com/magento-connect/sailthru-cross-channel-data-personalization-and-predictions.html)

 ### Manual Installation

-*Note: After installation, you will need to login, clear cache, and then re-login.*

 #### With Modman
 This extension can be used with [modman](https://github.com/colinmollenhour/modman), which